 Two new motion management techniques have thus been developed for helical tomotherapy: loose helical tomotherapy with breath-holding and multi-pass respiratory gating.
 Both methods require the treatment couch to be reset to its starting position to repeat the entire helical treatment, until nearly all planned dose is delivered.
 For sinusoidal target motion, employing multi-pass respiratory gating was shown to reduce the dose deviation inside the target volume from 14% to 2% for a single fraction, using 4 gated passes.
 For non-sinusoidal tumour motion causing a dose deviation of 6% within the tumour volume, the required number of passes to keep the dose deviation below 1% was approximately 4 passes for 30 fractions and 5 passes for 3 fractions, demonstrating the feasibility of the multi-pass respiratory gating approach.
 Clinical implementation of the multi-pass respiratory gating technique would require a number of electronic control and communication modifications to the existing tomotherapy machine, which would lead to significant improvements in the dose distributions delivered for lung tomotherapy treatments – especially for patients exhibiting large tumour motion who are treated with hypofractionation schemes.

 Kim, Bryan, "Strategies for Reducing the Impact of Tumour Motion During Helical Tomotherapy" (2011).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 256.